1. Is Solar Worth It in Pennsylvania?

 Let's go through every incentive, program, and policy point by point.

 The largest incentive available to Pennsylvania homeowners is the federal Investment Tax Credit (ITC).
-Under current law, you get a 30% dollar-for-dollar credit against your federal income taxes for the cost of installing a solar system.
+Under current law, you get a 30% for the cost of installing a solar system.

-Important: You need a federal tax liability to claim the credit.
-If you don't owe federal taxes in the installation year, you can carry the unused credit forward — but you can't receive a refund for the credit amount.
+- Rate: 30% liability to claim the credit.
+If you don't owe federal taxes in the installation year, you can carry the unused credit forward โ but you can't receive a refund for the credit amount.
 Talk to a tax professional about your specific situation.

 Pennsylvania's SREC (Solar Renewable Energy Credit) program, often referred to as part of the broader "Pennsylvania Sunshine Program" framework, allows homeowners to earn tradable credits based on how much solar electricity their system produces.